cometbft/cometbft/SECURITY.md

 for a critical vulnerability is still better than no report at all.

 Vulnerabilities associated with the **Go, Rust or Protobuf code** of the repository may be eligible for a [bug bounty](https://hackerone.com/cosmos).
 Please see the bug bounty page for more details on submissions and rewards.
+If you think the vulnerability is eligible for a payout, **report on HackerOne first**.

 Vulnerabilities in services and their source codes (JavaScript, web page, Google Workspace) are not in scope for the bug bounty program, but they are welcome to be reported in GitHub.